mdn/content/files/en-us/learn/html/multimedia_and_embedding/images_in_html/index.md

 And so on.

+> [!NOTE]
-> **Note:** Search engines also read image filenames and count them towards SEO.
+> Search engines also read image filenames and count them towards SEO.
 Therefore, you should give your image a descriptive filename; `dinosaur.jpg` is better than `img835.png`.

 You could also embed the image using its absolute URL, for example: